-- parents or carers should normally be informed (unless this would put the victim at greater risk) - the basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to Surrey Children's Services (C-SPA), and - rape, assault by penetration and sexual assaults are crimes.
+- parents or carers should normally be informed (unless this would put the victim at greater risk) - the basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care, and - rape, assault by penetration and sexual assaults are crimes.
 Where a report of rape, assault by penetration or sexual assault is made, this should be referred to the police.
 Whilst the age of criminal responsibility is ten, if the alleged perpetrator is under ten, the starting principle of referring to the police remains.
 The police will take a welfare, rather than a criminal justice approach, in these cases.